 Grab your free PDF file with all the commands you need to know on Raspberry Pi!

-And here we are at the end of my list of favorite projects for home.
+And here we are at the end of my list of favorite projects for the home.

 You now have a good overview of the possibilities of the Raspberry Pi at home, and I hope that it will have made you want to test some of them.

-It’s not an exhaustive list as there is almost no limit, for example Raspberry Pi at home are often used for 3D printing, file server or whole network ad-blocker.
+It’s not an exhaustive list as there is almost no limit, for example, Raspberry Pi at home is often used for 3D printing, file server or whole network ad-blocker.